Skip navigation

 Having schizophrenia increases the risk for:

-• Developing a problem with alcohol or drugs.
+• Developing a problem with alcohol or illegal drugs.
 Using these substances increases the chances that symptoms will return.

 • Physical illness.
 This is due to an inactive lifestyle and side effects of medicines.